FAQs On Dental Prostheses

 Why should I have my worn dentition restored?

-Reasons to treat the worn dentition
+Reasons to treat worn dentition

 - Deterioration of function (ie mastication, phonetics) and aesthetics over the years i.e. shortening of teeth resulting in aged appearance

-- Teeth terminally become non-restorable
+- Teeth terminally may become non-restorable

 - Occlusion breakdown may evoke temporomandibular muscle dysfunction (orofacial pain)